actionhero/actionhero/readme.markdown

 * `task.name`: The unique name of your task
 * `task.description`: a description
 * `task.scope`: "any" or "all".
 Should a single actionCluster server (any) run this task, or should all of them?
+For example, `calculateStats` is run by all peers in the action cluster (because we want to know all peer's status), but if you had a task to clean old sessions from your database or send an email, you would only want a single node to do that.
 * `task.frequency`: In milliseconds, how often should I run?.
 Setting me to 0 will cause me not to run automatically, but I can still be run with `api.task.run`

 As stated above, any task can also be called programmatically with `api.tasks.run(api, taskName, params, next)`.